 - Bonus: You can also check out my post on how to be productive

 When it comes to paid goal tracker tools, I recommend combining the free options listed above with the following paid options:

-- Overall: Enroll in the Super Course so that you can learn (in detail) how to set and track goals, plus better utilize your time each day
+- Overall: Enroll in my goal setting course so that you can learn (in detail) how to set, track, and achieve your goals

 - Book: Pick up a copy of The 4-Hour Workweek to better understand how your time works